mendix/docs/content/refguide/runtime-server.md

 ### 2.1 M2ee

 M2ee is used to launch the Runtime Server when your app is deployed to the cloud.
-Once the Runtime Server is running, m2ee can be used to connect back to the Runtime Server, issuing commands like setting log levels, asking how many users are logged in, showing currently running actions inside the application, or even telling it to shut down itself.
+Once the Runtime Server is running, m2ee can be used to connect back to the Runtime Server, issuing commands like setting log levels, asking how many users are logged in, showing currently running actions inside the application, or even telling it to shut itself down.

 M2ee communicates with the Runtime Server through authenticated POST requests, in JSON format, which are sent to the administration port of the Runtime Server.

 ### 2.2 Runtime Core

-This is an interpreter written in Java and Scala, which uses the project model to decide how to process a request from the Mendix Client or a request from an external service and controls the various processes which need to take place to service the request.
+This is an interpreter written in Java and Scala, which uses the project model to decide how to process a request from the Mendix Client or a request from an external service, and controls the various processes which need to take place to service the request.

 ### 2.3 Project Model